scilus/nf-scil/docs/MODULE.md

     > syntaxes).
 This will make input lines long, but they will be detectable.
 When we
     > can define input tuples on multiple lines, we'll deal with this.

-    In the script section, before the script definition (in `""" """`), unpack the optional argument into a `usable variable`.
-For a optional input `input1`, add :
+  - If the value must be prepared before being used in the script, use `groovy` code, before the script definition (in `""" """`) to do so.
+For example, if an optional input must be delt with beforehand, use :

     ```groovy
-    def optional_input1 = input1 ? "<unpack input1>" : "<default if input1 unusable>"
+    def optional_input1 = input1 ? "<unpack input1>" : "<default value>"
     ```

-    The variable `optional_input1` is the one to use in the script.
+    Then, use the variable `optional_input1` in the script.

-    > At its most simple, a variable is `usable` if its conversion to a string is valid
-    > in the script (e.g. : if a variable can be empty or null, then its conversion to an
-    > empty string must be valid in the sense of the script for the variable to be considered
-    > `usable`).

 - Add all outputs in the `output` section :

   - As for inputs, each line defines an output channel.
-If an output is scoped to a subject, the line MUST start with `tuple val(meta), `.
+Binding a channel to a specific id (e.g. a subject) is done the same way.

   - File extensions MUST ALWAYS be defined (e.g. `path("*.{nii,nii.gz}")`).